zalito12/Portfolio/README.md

 That way you can see how micro frontends work in a real life situation.

 I configured firebase host on `firebase.json` to allow CORS from the main host in every subdomain.

+Deploy from root with command: `firebase deploy --only hosting:target`

+# Compatibility

+[*] Node 12.16.1